xbeaudouin/domoticz-ds238-modbus-tcp/README.md

 ## Configuration in Domoticz

-Once the plugin is installed, a new hardware type will be available: `DS238-2 D/ZN ModbusTCP`.
+Once the plugin is installed, a new hardware type will be available: `DS238-2 ZN/S ModbusTCP`.

 To add the inverter, go to `Setup` -> `Hardware` and add the counter:

 - Enter a `name` for the counter.
-- Select `DS238-2 D/ZN ModbusTCP` from the `type` dropdown list.
+- Select `DS238-2 ZN/S ModbusTCP` from the `type` dropdown list.
-- Enter the IP address of the PW21 in the `Inverter IP Address` field.
+- Enter the IP address of the PW21 in the `IP Address` field.
-- Enter the port number (default: 502) of the inverter in the `Inverter Port Number` field.
+- Enter the port number (default: 502) of the PW21 in the `Port Number` field.
 - Optionally turn on `Debug`; be aware: this will generate a lot of entries in the Domoticz log!
 - `Add` the counter.